 The prototype looks just like any other small house – it has a living area, bedroom and ensuite, kitchenette and laundry.
 Assistive technology increases the occupant’s independence, safety and security.
 The prototype unit will be displayed in Melbourne and regional Victoria.

-This project is aiming to have a long-lasting impact on the way people with disability are discharged from hospital and into the community.
+With funding from the Transport Accident Commission (TAC), this project is aiming to have a long-lasting impact on the way people with disability are discharged from hospital and into the community.